Business Analyst III

 - Be the liaison between functional leads, development teams and support teams.

 - Support UAT (User Acceptance Testing) and Go-live sessions as needed.

 - Work with the QA team to ensure test cases are current, correct, and cover alternative paths for existing and new system functionality.

 - Mentor and guide less experienced business analysts on the same team.

 - Expert level Guidewire PolicyCenter system knowledge – Hands on experience in Product model, Rating, Forms, Policy Transactions, Integrations etc.

 - Thorough knowledge of agile methodologies.

-- Skilled at writing detailed Software Requirements Specifications (SRS), use cases, and wireframes.
+- Skilled at writing detailed Software Requirements Specifications (SRS), use cases, user stories, and wireframes.

-- Strong background using defect-ticketing software (such as Rally, JIRA, etc.) to document software defects for development teams.
+- Strong background using software tools (such as Rally, JIRA, QTest etc.) to document user stories, enhancements, defects etc. for development teams.

 - Experience working daily in cross-functional teams.